nnaaaa/EightQueens/report.md

 ```

 > My heuristic function will count the amount of the pairs of queens that attack each together (attack on row, column or diagonal).
-> `If a queen isn't placed, it will account a pair attack`
+> `If a queen isn't placed, it will account 2 pair attack.
+The less queens placed, the less prior the state will.
+It will run faster at many circumstances but sometimes it also make the algorithm slower `

 ```python
 class State: